youshen-lim/TalentSol---Applicant-Tracking-System-Application/README.md

 # TalentSol - AI-Powered Applicant Tracking System

-Built TalentSol as a comprehensive applicant tracking system that integrates a trained XGBoost Decision Tree model for automated candidate screening.
-Developed this system using React with TypeScript for the frontend, Node.js with Express for the backend, and PostgreSQL for data storage.
-Implemented real-time machine learning predictions with WebSocket updates and comprehensive error handling.
+TalentSol integrates a trained XGBoost Decision Tree model into a comprehensive applicant tracking system for automated candidate screening.
+The system uses React with TypeScript for the frontend, Node.js with Express for the backend, and PostgreSQL for data storage.
+Real-time machine learning predictions deliver results through WebSocket updates with comprehensive error handling.

 ## About This Project

-Created this project as a machine learning integration platform that demonstrates production-ready AI implementation in recruitment technology.
-Developed TalentSol to serve as a functional interface for testing and validating machine learning models in candidate screening scenarios.
-Built this system using modern web development practices with full TypeScript implementation and comprehensive testing infrastructure.
+This machine learning integration platform demonstrates production-ready AI implementation in recruitment technology.
+TalentSol serves as a functional interface for testing and validating machine learning models in candidate screening scenarios.
+The system employs modern web development practices with full TypeScript implementation and comprehensive testing infrastructure.

-Designed this system for machine learning practitioners who need a complete application to test their trained models.
-Implemented the entire stack to support real machine learning workflows rather than mock data or placeholder functionality.
+The system targets machine learning practitioners who need a complete application to test their trained models.
+The entire stack supports real machine learning workflows rather than mock data or placeholder functionality.

-**Technical Achievement**: Successfully integrated a trained XGBoost model that achieves 70% recall and 57% precision performance.
-Resolved all TypeScript compilation errors and implemented a complete development environment with local Python virtual environment support.
+**Technical Achievement**: The integrated XGBoost model achieves 70% recall and 57% precision performance.
+All TypeScript compilation errors have been resolved, and the system includes a complete development environment with local Python virtual environment support.

 ## 🎯 Latest Major Updates (August 2025)